 One of the most useful self-marketing tools in your job search toolkit is the ‘elevator speech’.
 This is a clear and concise description of who you are, what you do and why you are the perfect candidate, given in the time it takes to ride a lift.
 But how do you summarise your career and achievements in a brief yet engaging 30-second pitch?

-The elevator speech can be used in professional situations such as networking, job interviews, career fairs etc, when you need to quickly describe your personal brand to someone you meet.
+Use your elevator speech in professional situations such as networking, job interviews, career fairs etc. It can quickly describe your personal brand to someone you meet for the first (or second, third!) time.
 Here are some tips on how to develop an outstanding elevator speech that could win you your next role.

 Keep your elevator speech brief